sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 On a database of sketches (but not on RocksDB indexes) `fastmultigather` will output two CSV files for each query, a `prefetch` file containing all overlapping matches between that query and the database, and a `gather` file containing the minimum metagenome cover for that query in the database.

 The prefetch CSV will be named `{signame}.prefetch.csv`, and the gather CSV will be named `{signame}.gather.csv`.
 Here, `{signame}` is the name of your sourmash signature.

+`--save-matches` is an optional flag that will save the matched hashes for each query in a separate sourmash signature `{signame}.matches.sig`.
+This can be useful for debugging or for further analysis.

 When searching against a RocksDB index, `fastmultigather` will output a single file containing all gather results, specified with `-o/--output`.
 No prefetch results will be output.